Looking To Start A Podcast? Here Are Some Podcast Obstacles To Expect

 It can take 18 months or more to see meaningful progress.
 Even one of the best in the game, Joe Rogan, was podcasting for years (since 2009) before his mainstream success.

 This timeframe can be demotivating and is the biggest obstacle to podcast success.
 Before starting, it's crucial to explore WHY you're doing the show.
 You must know what value you'll get out of it and what you'll be giving to your audience.
 Spend as much time writing your podcast mission and vision.
 So when the going gets tough, you can fall back on your WHY.

-2. The psychological obstacles
+2. The Psychological Obstacles

 Do you ever wonder why some people can get things done in short order, while others only talk about it but never take action?
-It’s all down to mindset.
-There are psychological obstacles that prevent even the most talented persons from achieving their goals.
+It's all down to mindset.
+There are psychological obstacles that prevent even the most talented people from achieving their goals.
 The same goes for podcasting.
-You’ll have to overcome these mental blocks like:
+You'll have to overcome these mental blocks like: